Preparatory classes provide subject review and practice testing to help area high school juniors and seniors become better prepared for the SAT.

 Registration is accepted in order of postmark date, so timely registration is encouraged.
 No telephone reservations are accepted.
 A total of 60 spaces are available per session.
 You will receive an email confirming your registration.

-You will be able to download the forms here or pick one up from your high school Career Center when it becomes available for the next session.
+You will be able to download the forms here or pick one up from your high school career center, beginning September 12.

 Instruction is divided between Math and Verbal Skills.
 All classes are taught by certified teachers who are experienced in SAT preparation.